Lee Elliot Major: Career

 Major was an education journalist working for The Guardian, The Times Higher Education Supplement, and Research Fortnight.
 He was Director of Policy at the Wellcome Trust between 2002 and 2004.

 In 2006 he joined the Sutton Trust becoming its first Chief Executive in 2014.
 From 2011 to 2019 he was a trustee of the Education Endowment Foundation.
 He was co-author of What Makes Great Teaching.

 Appointed as a professor of practice at the University of Exeter's Graduate School of Education in 2019, he is focused on the impact of research, working closely with school leaders, universities, employers and policy makers.
 He regularly features in the national media.
 He argues that social mobility is about securing decent jobs in local communities not just catapulting a lucky few to the top.
 He has warned that there will be a 'clash of classes' as students compete for elite university places.
-He has proposed a National Tutoring Service to help schools.
+He also helped establish the South-West Social Mobility Commission and developed a university tutoring model in which undergraduates receive degree credit for supporting local school pupils.

-He is an associate member of Nuffield College, University of Oxford, an associate of LSE's Centre for Economic Performance, a visiting fellow at the LSE's International Inequalities Institute, and an honorary professor at the UCL Institute of Education.
+He was previously an associate member of Nuffield College, University of Oxford, an associate of LSE's Centre for Economic Performance, a visiting fellow at the LSE's International Inequalities Institute, and an honorary professor at the UCL Institute of Education and serves on the Strategic Advisory Network of the Economic and Social Research Council.
+He is a Fellow of the Academy of Social Sciences.

-He serves as a governor at William Ellis School, and a trustee of the Ted Wragg Trust.
+He previously served as a governor at William Ellis School, and is a trustee of the Ted Wragg Trust.